Efficient and Probabilistic Adaptive Voxel Mapping for Accurate Online LiDAR Odometry: Methodology

 Therefore, the uncertainty of the LiDAR point ${}^W \mathbf p_i$ is hence

 where $\boldsymbol{\Sigma}_{\mathbf R}$ is the uncertainty of the ${}^W_L {\mathbf R}$ in the tangent space and $\boldsymbol{\Sigma}_\mathbf t$ is the uncertainty of the ${}^W_L {\mathbf t}$.
-A sample point cloud with covariance is shown in Fig. \ref{fig:pointcloud_with_var}.
-Considering the uncertainty of LiDAR measurement and pose, the covariance of point cloud at different positions has great difference: points at closer distances have their noises dominated by the ranging noise while at further distances dominated by the bearing noise.
+Considering the uncertainty due to LiDAR measurement and pose estimation, the covariance of point cloud at different positions has a great difference: points at closer distances have their noises dominated by the ranging noise while at further distances dominated by the bearing noise.
 The uncertainty analysis of a single LiDAR point is also the basis of the uncertainty model of a plane feature.